 - Make payments to artist and team members and maintain accurate financial records for the project

 - Hold general liability insurance to indemnify the Kenneth Rainin Foundation and property owner

-- Light based artworks
+- Light, sound and/or technology based artworks

 - Video and film projections